 Queenstown is probably New Zealand’s most popular tourist town (I can’t be bothered researching whether that’s technically the case) and you can easily see why.
 It’s a town almost completely dedicated to tourism, meaning you’ll find endless things to do, eat and see.
-There are so many fun things to do in Queenstown, and the Queenstown area in general, that you’d need weeks to see it all.
-I’ll show you some of the best options, which will hopefully make your Queenstown trip planning a little easier!
+There are so many fun things to do in Queenstown, and the Queenstown area in general, that you’d need weeks to do it all.
+I’ll show you some of the best options, which will hopefully make your Queenstown trip planning a little easier.

-Fun Things to Do in Queenstown
+The Best Things to Do in Queenstown

 I’ll get right into my list of the best things to do in Queenstown, keep reading all the way to the end for some of my travel tips and local knowledge (I live in Dunedin and visit Queenstown often).